 In order for candidates to be left with a positive lasting impression, all those who took part need to be thanked for their time and provided with constructive feedback.
 The latter is something that is usually highly appreciated and could actually help them to secure their next position.

-Some candidates might be suitable for other roles in the future and if you take these steps you’ll be thankful when it’s time for another recruitment drive.
+Some candidates might be suitable for other roles in the future and if you take these steps, you’ll be thankful when it’s time for another recruitment drive as you have a ready-made ‘database’ to pick from but ensure you’re GDPR compliant with their data and ask for their permission to keep their CV and contact details.

-Better yet, get some help from Wingrove Tailored and we can do this for you.
-Using our team as your middle man ensures your candidates go away always wanting to work for you and only ever saying good things about their experience interviewing with your business.
+Using our team as your internal hiring experts (where we do literally become you with one of your company email addresses) ensures your candidates go away always wanting to work for you, only ever saying good things about their experience with you and potentially a lucrative customer with an awesome lifetime value to your business.